Nutrition: local production and distribution of spirulina

 Hunger and malnutrition

-Today, some 925 million people in the world suffer from hunger, the vast majority of them in developing countries*.
+Today, some 925 million people in the world suffer from hunger, the vast majority of them in developing countries (source: FAO, Department of Economic and Social Development, 2010).
 The right to food is recognised in Article 25 of the Universal Declaration of Human Rights and in Article 11 of the International Covenant on Economic, Social and Cultural Rights, yet no international legal framework exists to enforce the compliance of signatory States.

 The real issue, though, is not of hunger, but of malnutrition.
 This pathological condition arises when the supply of micronutrients (vitamins, minerals and essential amino acids) is insufficient for the body to grow properly and to maintain its vital functions.